 Before uploading your application to the Google Play Store, it is essential that you ensure it’s ready for public distribution.
 This preparation involves:

-- Confirming that your app functions seamlessly across various Android devices and platform iterations.
+- Confirm that your app functions seamlessly across various Android devices by utilizing the automated Pre-launch Report provided by the Play Console.

 - Fine-tuning performance wherever necessary.